Darshika Abeywickrama: Career

 She joined the Campbell Netball Club in 2008 and her performances for the club in the domestic competition caught the eyes of the selectors and she was included in the squad for the 2009 Asian Championship.
 She made her senior international debut for Sri Lanka in 2009 at the Asian Championships where Sri Lanka crowned as champions.
-She was ruled out of 2011 World Netball Championships after sustaining a ligament injury just a week before the start of the tournament.
+She was ruled out of the 2011 World Netball Championships after sustaining a ligament injury just a week before the start of the tournament.
 She was subsequently sidelined from the national team for two years and returned to the national team in 2013 after recovering from the injury.
 She was part of Sri Lankan squad which emerged as runners-up to Singapore at the 2014 Asian Netball Championships.

 Dharshika made her debut Netball World Cup appearance during the 2015 Netball World Cup where Sri Lanka finished at sixteenth position.
-She was also member of Sri Lankan squad which emerged as runners-up to Singapore at the 2016 Asian Netball Championships.
+She was also a member of Sri Lankan squad which emerged as runners-up to Singapore at the 2016 Asian Netball Championships.
 She was the vice captain of the Sri Lankan team at the 2018 Asian Netball Championships where Sri Lanka were crowned champions after defeating Singapore 69-50 in the final, which also marked Sri Lanka's first Asian Netball Championships triumph since 2009.
 She made her second World Cup appearance during the 2019 Netball World Cup where Sri Lanka finished at fifteenth position.

 She also currently serves as a banker in addition to her career in sports.
 She joined the Hatton National Bank in 2010 after accepting a job offer due to her exceptional performance in netball.
-She has also represented HNB Bank netball team at mercantile competitions and has also captained the side.
+She has also represented the HNB Bank netball team at mercantile competitions and has also captained the side.
 She was part of the HNB team which won the 2018 Dialog National Netball Championship.
 In April 2021, under her captaincy HNB women's netball team won the 2021 Super League Netball Championship defeating Air Force SC 54-37 in the final at the Ratnapura Public Indoor Stadium.
 She also pursued her Bachelor's degree in Business Management.